 It was a New Year's Eve concert in 1990 that would ultimately change everything for Lisa Hartman Black and Clint Black.
-Black was performing in his native city of Houston, Texas, which was his first big show following the release of the record that made him a country music star, Killin' Time.
-He was introduced to Hartman backstage by his manager following the show.
+Black was performing in his native city of Houston, Texas, which was his first big show following the release of the album that made him a country music star, Killin' Time.
+The country singer was introduced to Hartman backstage by his manager following the show.

 "I didn't have anything else to do, so I thought, why not go see him?" she told People.
 "I was really knocked out."